The Globe and Mail: Mobile Klinik taps into after-sales smartphone market with repair service

 “The reality is that these devices, which can be over $1,000, belong to the customer now and they’ve got a lot invested in them,” Mr. Campbell said in a recent interview near Mobile Klinik’s newest location in the PATH, Toronto’s underground pedestrian concourse.
 (The company opened its first location in the St. Laurent mall in Ottawa in September and has a third store in the Galeries de Hull in Gatineau.)

 The two say they hope to have 10 locations by the end of the year, focusing initially on the Montreal-Ottawa-Toronto corridor, and add a further 20 kiosks or stores per year after that.
-They licensed the model from Paris-based Point Service Mobiles, which has several hundred repair stores in a handful of European countries.
 Mobile Klinik is also selling customized smartphone cases at the Canadian stores.

 The profit margins are lower than the telecom operator business – Mr. Bruce said he expects the ratio of EBITDA (earnings before interest, taxes, depreciation and amortization) to total revenues to be in the “low teens at first and we think as we scale they’ll grow to the high teens” – but entering this retail and service-based market is much less capital-intensive than building networks.